tristanjuricek/knockoff/src/main/markdown/30-Implementation/01-Block_Elements.markdown

         def xml      : Node

         /**
-         * The original source position used to make up this block.
+         * The original source location used to make up this block.
          */
-        val position : Position
+        val location : Location
     }

 In many cases, the Block can not contain other blocks.